ElzatElham/LVDAN/README.md

-# LVDAN: Unsupervised Domain Adaptation for Object Detection in Axial CT Images
+# LVDAN: Lumbar Vertebrae Detection and Adaptive Network

 Welcome to the official PyTorch implementation of our groundbreaking research paper: